galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/std/user/planifier.md

 Several options are available:

-- Select a type of routing: by car or by walk
+- Select a type of routing: by car or by walk (optional)
 - Route only between records or from the last position (the last position is either a lookup address find by using the address search tool or by a click on the localize button.
 Those two features are presented in [Address lookup]({{site.url}}/addresses-en))
 - Choose to compute an optimized route or not.